Nexis-Network/homepage/content/docs/reference/cli-install.md

 ---
-title: Exzo Network CLI — Install and connect
+title: Nexis Network CLI — Install and connect
-subtitle: Use the Exzo Network CLI to manage Exzo Network directly from the terminal
+subtitle: Use the Nexis Network CLI to manage Nexis Network directly from the terminal
 enableTableOfContents: true
 updatedOn: '2023-10-07T10:43:33.423Z'
 ---

-This section describes how to install the Exzo Network CLI and connect via web authentication or API key.
+This section describes how to install the Nexis Network CLI and connect via web authentication or API key.

 ### Prerequisites